nevertrollsh/ntparser/README.md

 hm is $get(hm)
 ]])
 ```
-This parser This will print "hm is Hi Mom".
+This will print "hm is Hi Mom".
 This parser automatically prints the result for you, so you don't have to use $print everytime!

 ## Creating Parser Functions
 To create user-made functions in the parser, you can use the `createParserFunc` function like these: